jnieberg/react-three-texture/README.md

 ### Disabling the smooth effect does not always work.

 When using the `nearest` property, the texture's smooth effect is not always disabled.
-This is a known bug, and is not working in some browsers.
-For now use the ThreeJS `texture.magFilter = THREE.NearestFilter` value instead.
+Then try to use the ThreeJS `texture.magFilter = THREE.NearestFilter` value instead.

 ## Known issues and Roadmap